A refined Frauchiger--Renner paradox based on strong contextuality: The role of logical contextuality in the FR paradox

 \subsection{Logical non-locality powers the FR paradox}

 In \Cref{sec:stricter_FR} we have seen how actually a contradiction can be obtained by having only \emph{classical} agents reason in the FR protocol.
 The second crucial observation about the FR paradox is to recognise that it is underpinned by the Hardy model \cite{hardy1993nonlocality}, a proof of ``nonlocality without inequalities''.
 This approach has a logical flavour in that nonlocality is witnessed in terms of \emph{possibilities} alone rather than requiring full knowledge of the \emph{probabilities}.
-The connection between the FR protocol and the Hardy model has been previously observed in Refs~\cite{aaronson2018s,drezet2018wigner,vilasini2019multi,montanhano2023contextuality,vilasini2022general,fortin2019wigner}.
+In fact, Frauchiger and Renner~\cite{frauchiger2018quantum} explicitly stated that their protocol is motivated by Hardy's paradox, a connection that has also been emphasised in subsequent works such as Refs.~\cite{frauchiger2018quantum,aaronson2018s,drezet2018wigner,vilasini2019multi,montanhano2023contextuality,vilasini2022general,fortin2019wigner}.

 The Hardy model is a specific quantum realisation of the simple $(2,2,2)$ Bell scenario.
 This nonlocality scenario involves two parties, each able to choose between two measurement settings, with two outcomes $0$ and $1$.
 The Hardy model, on which the FR paradox is based, arises from a specific choice of initial shared state and local measurements in the $(2,2,2)$ Bell scenario.
-The two parties share a system in the entangled state $\sfrac{1}{\sqrt{3}} (\ket{00}+\ket{10}+\ket{11}$, which each can choose to measure locally in either the $\{\ket{0},\ket{1}\}$ or the $\{\ket{+},\ket{-}\}$ basis, known respectively as the $Z$- and the $X$-basis.\footnotemark
+The two parties share a system in the entangled state $\sfrac{1}{\sqrt{3}} (\ket{00}+\ket{10}+\ket{11})$, which each can choose to measure locally in either the $\{\ket{0},\ket{1}\}$ or the $\{\ket{+},\ket{-}\}$ basis, known respectively as the $Z$- and the $X$-basis.\footnotemark

 \Cref{fig:FR_Rui} depicts a mapping between the $(2,2,2)$ Bell scenario and the extended Wigner's Friend scenario of the FR paradox.

 The key idea is better explained by focusing on a \emph{single} party.
 That is an experimenter who, in each run of the experiment, chooses between two (incompatible) dichotomic measurements to perform on their part of a shared system.
 Such a situation can be translated into a Wigner's friend scenario: the friend first performs one of the measurements, and then the superobserver Wigner undoes this measurement and performs the other.
 The choice of measurement setting is thus translated to a choice between adopting the point of view of Wigner or that of the friend.
 Applying the same idea to each party, the translation extends to the $(n,2,2)$ Bell scenario for any number $n$ of parties.